Changing organizational culture: The complete guide

 For you, this means getting everyone’s opinions and co-creating are cornerstones of organizational culture change.

 In fact, a Great Place to Work study confirms organizations that co-create can expect 5.5 times higher revenue growth than those that adopt a less inclusive approach.

 Co-creating not only satisfies employees’ need to be heard but it brings an organization’s collective intelligence to the table.
 This helps overcome individual blindspots as you harness everyone’s knowledge, thoughts, and ideas.

 Jason Little, Author, Speaker & Consultant at Lean Change Management sums up the takeaway well:

 “As the change agent, your opinion doesn’t matter!
 Detach from the outcome, put your status, ego, and opinion last in favor of putting the people affected by the change first.”

 2. Create a safe and trusting environment for people to share their thoughts and opinions

-And to further increase psychological safety, allow anonymous comments.
-This way, staff members who feel insecure or uncomfortable sharing their opinions can do so anonymously.
+To further increase psychological safety and encourage candid feedback, consider allowing anonymous comments in the OCM channel.
+This approach enables staff members who may feel insecure or uncomfortable sharing their opinions to do so without fear of retribution.

 Fortunately, the change management platform Howspace, allows all this and more.